 Vacant housing appears to be an issue in Tampa.
 Fully 11.12% of the housing stock is classified as vacant.
 Left unchecked, vacant Tampa homes and apartments can be a drag on the real estate market, holding Tampa real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Florida, our data show that Tampa's latest annual appreciation rate is lower than 70% of the other cities and towns in Florida.
+Relative to Florida, our data show that Tampa's latest annual appreciation rate is higher than 70% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Tampa differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Tampa - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Tampa real estate investment or home purchase decisions.

 |$529,001 - $662,000||5.6|

 |$66,001 - $133,000||18.0|

 2019 Q4 - 2020 Q1